tomas-dostal/PA2-2022/semester/README.md

 Configuration file is a plaintext file with instructions/command calls as described in [Commands - interactive mode](#commands-interactive-mode) section.
 Please keep in mind that in order to save a output you need to specify a `save` command as described in [Save-Related Commands](#save-related-commands) section.

+## Possible improvements
+Regarding to the feedback from submission, there are some possible improvements:
+- Better documentation of Interface including what this class do, same with Command
+-